collinksmith/blog/_posts/2015-07-07-parameterization-with-sql-in-ruby.md

 ---
-title: "Week 3 Day 2 - Parameterization with SQL in Ruby"
+title: "Parameterization with SQL in Ruby"
 tags: ruby, sql
 ---